Jespy616/The-Last-Game/documentation/UsersManual.md

 ## For Moderators

+### Enabling Developer Mode
+1. Navigate to the settings page
+2. Enter the Konami code

 ### Accessing the Docker logs
 1. Navigate to the folder where the Last Game is in your terminal